 If the OA arranges for the jury to be on the water, the jury's role may include:

 - Responding to questions from the RC.

 - Positioning the jury boat(s) to observe fairness of competition and compliance with the rules.
+This is rare.

 - Judging rule 42 as provided in Appendix P.